Find Your Perfect Policy: 866-843-5386

 No gap insurance

-Root’s pricing is lower than average for full coverage car insurance, costing customers an average of $984 per year while the national average is $1,924, more than double.
-Because Root caters to safe drivers like me, it can keep costs low, as its customers are less likely to file claims.
-That being said, Root is actually slightly higher than average when it comes to minimum coverage, costing $702 per year while the average is at $547.
+Root’s pricing is typically much lower than average for full coverage car insurance.
+On average, its full coverage policy costs $1,120 per year, which is half the national average.
+Root caters to safe drivers like me, meaning its customers are less likely to file claims, keeping costs low.
+That said, when it comes to minimum coverage, Roots pricing is slightly higher than average, costing $692 per year, compared to $635.

-To save the most money on car insurance with Root, you should download the Root app, drive and let the app gather your driving data, and then get a quote, which will be discounted if you drive safely.
-The other option is to get a quote and then test drive for a discount, but if you have time before you need coverage, I recommend the first option.
-Good drivers can save up to $900 a year, the company claims.
+To save the most money on car insurance with Root, you should download the Root app, and allow it to gather your driving data before you get a quote.
+This way, as long as you demonstrate safe driving habits, Root will automatically apply a discount.
+You can also do a test drive after getting a quote to receive the discount.
+If you have time before you need coverage, I recommend the first option.
+Root claims good drivers can save up to $900 per year.

-This is a pretty limited number of discounts, as you can see.
-There’s no discount for being a student with good grades, being an employee of the federal government, or being a military veteran.
+Because of this, compared to other providers, Roots discount selection is limited.
+There’s no discount for being a student with good grades, being an employee of the federal government, or being a military veteran, for example.
 That’s why, if you fall into these categories, you may not encounter the most savings with Root.

-Even though I’d save the most by doing a test drive first, I decided to go through the online quote process anyway to see what it was like (and what my rate would be.)
+Based on my research, I’d likely save the most money on my quote by doing a test drive first.
+I decided to go through the online quote process anyway to see what it was like (and what my rate would be.)
 There was also a phone number I could have called, but I prefer doing things online.
 First, Root asked me some questions, like my:

-Then, I added my Vehicle Identification Number (VIN), some information about my driving history, and whether or not my vehicle has anti-theft equipment.
-Since I was the only driver, the process only took about two minutes, and then I had my quotes.
+Then, I added my Vehicle Identification Number (VIN), information about my driving history, and whether or not my vehicle has anti-theft equipment.
+Since I was the only driver, the process only took about two minutes, and then I was given my quotes.

-As you can see, with the monthly package, my plan was $1,289.40 a year for minimum car insurance in Pennsylvania, plus the included roadside assistance.
+As you can see, with a monthly payment package, my plan was $1,289.40 a year for minimum car insurance in Pennsylvania, plus the included roadside assistance.
 This number is on the higher side because I live in Philadelphia, and insurance is always more expensive in cities versus suburban and rural areas.
-For more coverage, including higher liability limits and collision and comprehensive coverage, that price would have gone up to $4,767 a year, astronomical.
-But keep in mind that I could have saved after my test drive, or by paying for six months upfront.
+For more coverage, including higher liability limits and collision and comprehensive coverage, that price would have soared to $4,767 a year.
+Keep in mind I could have saved after my test drive, or by paying for six months upfront.

 If you’re not in a rush to get coverage, do the test drive before you get a quote to capture the most savings.